carlomatik/ProgrammierBar/README.md

 Description of the location, the ambient of the bar and the basic offers, e.g. beverages, events...

 c6:
+**cocktails**
-The drunken programmer 3€
+The drunken programmer 20€
-description of whats inside the drink

-Battle of precise coding (Beerpong) 10€
+contains gin, vodka, differents juices and ice

+The deep sea diver 6€
+contains several gins and lime juice

+While true play beerpong (Beerpong) 12€
-a round of beerpong
+a round of beerpong, with 2x 1L beer.

+**shots (2CL)**
+berlin air 2,40€

+jaegermeister 3,00€

+uni-code 2,00€
+(secret recipe)

+vodka parlament 2,40€

+lagavulin whiskey 5€

 c7:
 <mark> default shopping view with e.g. a shirt showing of the programmierbar's logo </mark>